 The aim of MSI’s training is to raise awareness of modern slavery risks and equip staff with the knowledge and ability to consider modern slavery in procurement and recruitment practices, recognise signs of modern slavery and report suspicions of modern slavery.

-We recognise the importance of remaining vigilant to identify and address issues associated with slavery and human trafficking in the organisation and throughout our supply chains.
+We recognize the importance of remaining vigilant to identify and address issues associated with slavery and human trafficking.
 The Anti-Slavery Policy, MSI’s Speaking Up Policy and Business Partner Code of Conduct set out a system for reporting concerns for employees, external partners, and suppliers.
-We also use an external independent 'speaking up' hotline, SafeCall, through which any misconduct, including suspicions of any activity that could amount to modern slavery, may be reported confidentially.
+We also use an external independent speaking up hotline, SafeCall, and through that any misconduct, including suspicions of any activity which could amount to modern slavery, may be reported confidentially.

 We are committed to continue taking actions that affirm our zero-tolerance approach to modern slavery, and have set out KPI’s in section 9 below, which ensure we deliver against key commitments.
-In February 2021, we updated our Anti-Modern Slavery and Human Trafficking Policy to clarify its impact and strengthen our internal processes to reduce the risk of modern slavery.
-Throughout 2021 and 2022 we:
+In March 2022 we updated our Due Diligence and Vetting Policy to strengthen our Anti-Modern Slavery and Human Trafficking internal processes to reduce the risk of modern slavery.
+Throughout 2023 we:

 We continue to be a participant to the United Nations Global Compact (“UNGC”) in support of the UNGC’s ten principles relating to Human Rights, including the principle of elimination of all forms of forced and compulsory labour.

-We have set out the following key performance indicators to review and assess our implementation of our Anti-Modern Slavery and Human Trafficking Policy and Procedures:
+We have set out the following key performance indicators to assess our implementation of our Anti-Modern Slavery and Human Trafficking Policy and Procedures:

-This Statement is reviewed by the Trustees annually and updated as appropriate.
+This Statement reviewed by the trustees annually and updated as appropriate.

 Chair of the Trustees of MSI Reproductive Choices